Django-Jiang/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a sophomore from ZJU - UIUC, majored in Electrical Engineering.
+I am a sophomore at ZJU - UIUC, majored in Electrical Engineering, from Zhejiang University and University of Illinois at Urbana-Champaign.
+Here is an overview of the dual-degree program: [ZJU - UIUC Institute.](https://zjui.intl.zju.edu.cn/en/content/972)